techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_04/1_Network_detection/assignment.md

 # [1/ Network detection]

-In order to prevent or stop attacks on a network, you must be able to analyse your network.
+<mark>In order to prevent or stop attacks on a network, you must be able to analyse your network.</mark>

 There are many tools available to do this, but this exercise will focus on two very popular ones: nmap and Wireshark.

 Nmap (Network Mapper) is a tool that scans a network to find information about it.
 For example, what ports are open in a host in your network.
 Wireshark is a protocol analyzer.
 It looks at network traffic and shows information about packets like protocol and destination (among other things).